Environment-assisted quantum transport and mobility edges: DERIVATION OF THE MASTER EQUATION AND ITS STEADY STATE

 For the microscopic derivation of the master equation, we use the Born-Markov and secular approximation to trace out the bath and write the Lindblad dissipator.
 This is most readily done using the eigenoperators method \cite{breuer2002theory}.
-We first write the interaction Hamiltonians in eigenbasis $\eta_k$ where $a_n=\sum_k S_{nk}\eta_k$ and $S$ is the $N\times N$ unitary matrix obtained by diagonalizing $H_S$,
+We first write the interaction Hamiltonians in eigenbasis $\eta_k$ where $a_i=\sum_k S_{ik}\eta_k$ ($i=\{l,n\}$) and $S$ is the $N\times N$ unitary matrix which diagonalizes $H_S$,